Fiberglass Pool Design Ideas 101

 Fiberglass Pool with Spa

-Are you looking for a pool and spa combo?
 You'll also find many fiberglass pool models with the spa built into the design.
-This is a great way to save space for those who want a pool and spa but have very small backyards.
-Our I25s pool model, for example, is a freeform pool with a spa built into the shallow end.
+This is a great way to save space for those who want a pool and spa but have smaller backyards.
+Our I25s pool model, for example, is a freeform pool with a spa built into the shallow end. -2.png?width=399&height=344&name=RP-FullRenders_I25S%20(1)-2.png)

 Like with tanning ledges, many fiberglass pool manufacturers offer separate spas that can be added to the side of any fiberglass pool installation.